Blog

 Apache Kafka is a powerful stream processing application that can be found at the heart of the largest data warehouses around the world.
-Responsible for the heavy lifting from data sources to data sinks, Apache Kafka is capable processing millions of records or message per second while still maintaining sub second end to end latency.
+Responsible for the heavy lifting from data sources to data sinks, Apache Kafka is capable processing millions of records or message per second while still maintaining sub-second end-to-end latency.
 However, this is only possible if we keep our Apache Kafka Clusters along with their consumers and produce secured.

 In this post we will discuss some standard Apache Kafka security best practices to help us do exactly that, including recommendations for authentication, encryption, updates, access control lists, and more.